CloudBoost/developers/en/realtime/cloudobjectnotifications.md

 #Stop listening

 To stop lisening.
-You can call the `off` method/function of CloudObject class and pass the event as a second parameter which you want to stop listening to.
+You can call the <span class="tut-snippet"> off</span> method/function of CloudObject class and pass the event as a second parameter which you want to stop listening to.

 For example :